-The Nurture room is designed to be a bridge between home and school; a place where children can feel safe and secure.
-The room has a table to share breakfast, a beautiful living room, role play and quiet area to play games and work collaboratively plus a kitchen area to prepare snacks.
+Our Nurture provision is designed to be a bridge between home and school; a place where children can feel safe and secure.
+The room aims to replicate a home; has a table to share breakfast, a beautiful living room, role play and quiet area to play games and work collaboratively plus a kitchen area to prepare food and snacks.

 Frequently Asked Questions